dekinet/MMM-Soliscloud/README.md

 * [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror)
 * [base-64](https://www.npmjs.com/package/base-64): Used to base-64 encode requests/data sent to the API
 * [crypto](https://www.npmjs.com/package/crypto): Used to create a digest of data sent to the API
-* [onoff](https://www.npmjs.com/package/onoff): Used to activate GPIO when alarms active
+* [onoff](https://www.npmjs.com/package/onoff): Used to activate GPIO when alarms active.
+This module is OPTIONAL, but will be installed by default.
+Disable installing by running `npm install` with the `--no-optional` argument (ie. `npm install --no-optional`).
+The `onoff` module depends on the [epoll](https://github.com/fivdi/epoll) module, which has issues installing on newer kernel versions (see [https://github.com/fivdi/onoff/issues/201](https://github.com/fivdi/onoff/issues/201)).

 ## Styling